NUS-HPC-AI-Lab/VideoSys/README.md

 ```

 We disable all speedup methods by default.
 Here are details of some key arguments for training:
+- `--nproc_per_node`: The GPU number you want to use for the current node.
 - `--plugin`: The booster plugin used by ColossalAI, `zero2` and `ddp` are supported.
 The default value is `zero2`.
 Recommend to enable `zero2`.
 - `--mixed_precision`: The data type for mixed precision training.
 The default value is `fp16`.
 - `--grad_checkpoint`: Whether enable the gradient checkpointing.
 This saves the memory cost during training process.
 The default value is `False`.
 Recommend to disable it when memory is enough.